outcomesinsights/generalized_data_model/README.md

 - Groups contexts records
 - For claims, records the claim level information (also referred to as "headers" in some databases)
+    - Use claim from and thru date for start and end if available
+    - Admit and discharge dates should go in the admission_details table unless those are the only dates for the records in which case they should be entered in the collections and admission_details
 - For EHR, records the visit level information
 - Includes the place of service recorded with the record
 - Can be linked with multiple records in the provenances table